 Tormentor: Don't worry, I'll git ya some flowers. (he lets go, and as a result Doctor Feelbad is thrown out of the arena and into a hospital, where the referee then counts to three)

-- Inverted in the ending to The Simpsons episode "The Twisted World of Marge Simpson"; a Mob War breaks out on the family's front lawn, resulting in a Yakuza member getting thrown into the house through a closed window.
+- Inverted in the ending to "The Twisted World of Marge Simpson"; a Mob War breaks out on the family's front lawn, resulting in a Yakuza member getting thrown into the house through a closed window.
 He gets up, brushes himself off, bows and apologizes, and rushes back outside to rejoin the fight.

 - The Spectacular Spider-Man has this happen a lot, one episode even starts with it.